We strengthened our commitments to sustainable development with the launch of our Sustainability Policy in May 2017. Key principles of our policy are:

 Recognizing the right of access to and enjoyment of cultural heritage, we encourage ethnic and religious diversity and help to preserve local cultures and traditions, enabling communities to maintain their social cohesion and retain their unique identity.
 Over the years we have contributed to the building of religious institutions and have supported cultural, religious and societal events and festivities.
 One of our more notable initiatives has been our efforts to continue to preserve the Dayak Culture in Central Kalimantan in Indonesia.
 Our efforts have included building a Dayak Cultural Center in both Bangkal village and Terawan Village in order to preserve Dayak dance, sculpture, art and music.

 We acknowledge the right to lodge a statement of complaint against an individual or company and have in place a Whistleblowing Policy to facilitate the reporting of complaints such as illegal or unethical conduct.
+We recognize that any individual has the right to defend human rights and prohibit intimidation and retaliation against Human Rights Defenders and whistleblowers.

 Maintaining safe working environments at the sites in which we operate is a top priority.
 Relevant procedures and action plans are developed based on the outcomes of health and safety risk analyses with the aim to reduce and prevent hazards and risks.